-The Marcus Whitman Hotel and Conference Center is centrally located in Walla Walla, walking distance from Kirkman House Museum and close to Whitman College.
+With a stay at The Marcus Whitman Hotel and Conference Center, you'll be centrally located in Walla Walla, walking distance from Kirkman House Museum and close to Whitman College.
 This romantic hotel is within close proximity of Veterans Memorial Park and Golf Course and Pioneer Park Aviary.

 Make yourself at home in one of the 133 air-conditioned rooms featuring refrigerators.
 Complimentary wired and wireless Internet access keeps you connected, and cable programming provides entertainment.
 Private bathrooms with shower/tub combinations feature complimentary toiletries and hair dryers.
 Conveniences include desks and coffee/tea makers, as well as phones with free local calls.